-All distance learning courses use Blackboard as the hub of all documents and assignment management, distribution and submission, as well as the system of choice for asynchronous discussion forums.
-Distance learning courses may use the web conferencing tools to allow students to interact in real-time with their professors and classmates without necessary being physically in the classroom.
-This will promote spontaneous class discussions and peer interaction and help build an online Barry community.
+All distance learning courses use Canvas as the hub of all documents and assignment management, distribution, and submission, as well as the system of choice for asynchronous discussion forums.
+Distance learning courses may use the web conferencing tools to allow students to interact in real-time with their professors and classmates without necessarily being physically in the classroom.
+This promotes spontaneous class discussions and peer interaction and helps build an online Barry community.

 Flexible Online Courses

-All flexible online (FLEX) sessions are broadcast live during the class scheduled date and time.
+All flexible online (FLEX) sessions are broadcast live during the class's scheduled date and time.

 This FLEX format gives students the flexibility to participate in the weekly web video-conferencing live broadcast sessions or attend some of the in-class broadcast sessions.
-Three of the eight sessions (normally first, mid & last sessions) are broadcast live from a media-equipped classroom at Barry where students may drive to for face-to-face interaction.
-These in-class sessions are hosted at designated campus locations, such as the Pembroke Pines and the Miami shores campuses.
-The rest of the eight sessions are broadcast live from a remote location, such as the instructor's office or home.
+Three of the seven sessions (normally first, mid and last sessions) are broadcasted live from a media-equipped classroom at Barry where students may convene for face-to-face interaction.
+These in-class sessions are hosted at designated campus locations, such as the Pembroke Pines and the Miami Shores campuses.
+The rest of the seven sessions are broadcast live from a remote location, such as the instructor's office or home.